In order to apply for an AAAA Scholarship you must meet one of the following criteria:

 - Log into smarterselect.com to check the status of your application.
 “Pending” means that your references have not submitted their portion yet.
 “Submitted” means that all documents have been received and your application is complete.

-- References and the Academic Reporting Form (for high school students) must be submitted by June 1st.
+- References /Recommendations must be submitted by June 1st.

 June – August